-See Morse 2021.

-By community, we refer here to the target audience, not the arts students who participated in the project implementation, who were given a chance to work from within the institution, but who as (future) cultural workers are not far from what would constitute the professional art scene rather than simply the audience.

-Based partially on an interview with Sara Sopić, museum curator and educator of the Museum of Yugoslavia, conducted in August 2023.
+- 21 Ibid. - 22 See Morse 2021. - 23 By community, we refer here to the target audience, not the arts students who participated in the project implementation, who were given a chance to work from within the institution, but who as (future) cultural workers are not far from what would constitute the professional art scene rather than simply the audience. - 24 Based partially on an interview with Sara Sopić, museum curator and educator of the Museum of Yugoslavia, conducted in August 2023.

-Yugoslavia with the idea of organizing a guided tour of a temporary exhibition devoted to everyday life in Yugoslavia.
+In 2015, members of the Deaf community in Belgrade approached the Museum of Yugoslavia with the idea of organizing a guided tour of a temporary exhibition25 devoted to everyday life in Yugoslavia.
 While the initial idea was simple-translating an existing guided tour into Serbian Sign Language, the initiative was significant because it came from the community itself.

 Sara Sopić, museum curator and educator, saw potential in the partnership and didn't wish for the initiative to end after one guided tour that simply adapted existing narratives.
-Sopić conducted interviews with members of the City Organization of the Deaf of Belgrade and the Association of Serbian Sign Language Interpreters, and joined their weekly meetings to better understand their experiences.
+Sopić conducted interviews26 with members of the City Organization of the Deaf of Belgrade and the Association of Serbian Sign Language Interpreters, and joined their weekly meetings to better understand their experiences.
 The time and effort spent in getting to know them allowed members of the community to feel more empowered to express their needs and make suggestions about future programs.
 With The Association of Sign language interpreters, The City Deaf Organization, The Cultural Artistic Society for Deaf as project partners, the Museum of Yugoslavia started developing the Sign Museum project in 2015.

 The one-year project consisted of six museum programs translated into Serbian Sign Language and one seminar for museum professionals.
 Each program was followed by evaluation meetings and interviews, which gave the community a sense of belonging and agency within the museum (Sopić 2016).
 They took an active role in each step of the project development, deciding what they wanted to see in the museum, asking questions, and providing feedback.
-According to Sopić, the meetings gave individuals more confidence to visit other exhibitions in the museum outside of the specific programs for the Deaf community, as well as express negative feedback.
+According to Sopić, the meetings gave individuals more confidence to visit other exhibitions in the museum outside of the specific programs for the Deaf community, as well as express negative feedback.27